By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 To chronicle the disaster for George W. Bush.

-But it this this cycle causes tunnel vision.
+But this cycle causes tunnel vision.

-They don't even ask if it'll help Bush really.
+They don't even ask if it'll help Bush, really.

 Can we help this hurt Bush?